 STECKLING: A rooted cutting that is sufficiently developed so that it can be or has been planted in the field.

 STOCK: For grafting, the rootstock on which the scion is grafted.

-SUPERIOR PROVENANCE: Provenances (seed sources) derived from natural stands that have been identified as having superior traits (e.g., growth performance) over that of local natural stand seed sources as shown through an extensive series of provenance trials.
-Typically referred to as B+.
+SUPERIOR PROVENANCE: Provenances (seed sources) derived from natural stands that have been identified as having superior traits (e.g., growth performance) over that of local natural stand seed sources as shown through provenance trials.
+Typically referred to as B+ in British Columbia.T

 TISSUE CULTURE: A general term for aseptic cell, tissue, organ and protoplast culture.
 Strictly, aseptic culture of callus tissue.

-TOPOPHYSIS: Differences in maturation or developmental potential among apical meristems of different branch hierarchical order may result in differences in performance among vegetative propagules taken from different parts of the same donor plant.
+TOPOPHYSIS: Differences in maturation or developmental potential among apical meristems of different branches, resulting in differences in performance among vegetative propagules taken from different parts of the same donor plant.
 See cyclophysis, periphysis.